georgik/OpenTyrian/README.md

 ![ESP32-P4 with T-Keyboard S3 Pro](docs/images/opentyrian-esp32-p4.webp)

-OpenTyrian with ESP32-P4 and T-Keyboard S3 Pro for a seamless gaming experience.
+OpenTyrian with ESP32-P4 and [T-Keyboard S3 Pro](https://github.com/MatheyDeo/LilyGoT-keyboard-s3-pro-usb-boot-keyboard).

 This is a port of OpenTyrian to the ESP32 platform, originally ported to ESP32 by Gadget Workbench and updated for new hardware with support for [Board Support Packages](https://components.espressif.com/components?q=Board+Support+Package).